The Mature Age: Evolution

 The sculpture reflects work by Claudel from at least 1893.
 A design from the end of 1893 is held by the Bibliothèque Nationale in Paris, and she referred to a "group of three" in a letter to her brother Paul in December 1893.
 Claudel made a first plaster version of the sculpture in 1894-95, with three figures, one kneeling and two standing, in a more closed composition than the final version.
 This first plaster version is held by the Musée Rodin.
 It measures 87 × 103.5 × 52.5 cm.

 Claudel altered the composition to create a more dynamic second version, with two figures leaving the third behind.
 The revised composition was completed in 1898, and exhibited in plaster in 1899 at the Salon of the Société Nationale des Beaux-Arts.

 The initial project shows the man to be resistant to the old woman but in the second project, he simply allows himself to be led away.
 Paul Claudel opines that these are not "the two versions of the same event, but of two chapters of a single drama."

 It was cast in bronze in 1902 by Thiebaut Frères for a private client, Captain Tissier.
 The bronze was also exhibited at the Salon of the Société Nationale des Beaux-Arts in 1902, and at the Société des Artistes Français in 1903.
 It was kept by Captain (later General) Tissier and his son André until 1982, when it was bought by the Musée d'Orsay.
 It measures 114 × 163 × 72 cm and weighs 350 kg.

 A second bronze was cast by Frédéric Carvilhani in 1913, and is exhibited at the Musée Rodin since donated by Paul Claudel in 1952.
 It measures 121 × 180 × 73 cm, on a plinth of 10 × 195 × 78 cm.

+A version of the sculpture was found by chance in a flat in Paris that had been uninhabited for 15 years and was auctioned off in France on February 16, 2025 for €3.1 million.

 An edition of six smaller bronze version of the complete sculpture were made for Eugène Blot, and separate bronzes of the old man and the young woman, including 20 casts of the young woman ("l'Implorante") in its original size and 100 smaller versions.
 The pleasing woman was known as The Vanished God in around 1905.
 It measures 61.5 × 85 × 375 cm.